-Table 6: Supply chain constraint pass-through to household inflation expectations: Household-level evidence.
-This table presents estimation results from Specification (4).
+Table 3: Supply chain constraint pass-through to household inflation expectations: Household-level evidence.
+This table presents estimation results from Specification (2).
 The subscript notation is defined as follows: h is a household, c is a country, and t is a quarter.
-The dependent variables are a household-time level dummy equal to one if household h believes prices will increase a lot over the next 12 month in Panel A and equal to one if household h believes prices will increase a lot over the 12-month period between current year+2 and current year+3 in Panel B. Material, Labor, Financial, Equipment, and Other measure the share of firms that indicate that their production is constrained by the respective constraint.
+The dependent variables are a household-time level dummy equal to one if household h believes prices will increase a lot over the next 12 month in Panel A and equal to one if household h believes prices will increase a lot over the 12-month period between current year+2 and current year+3 in Panel B. Columns (6)-(7) include non-reported controls for government expenditures as a percentage of GDP, as well as the other perceived constraints to production ($Labor{ct}$, $Financial{ct}$, $Equipment{ct}$, and $Other{ct}$ measure the share of firms that indicate that their production is constrained by the respective constraint.
 All constraints are transformed from the industry-country-time level to the country-time level using the share of consumption that each industry contributes to the final household consumption.
-Non-reported controls include the other perceived constraints to production (Labor, Financial, Equipment, and Other) in Columns (5)-(6).
-Food Inflation, Energy Inflation, and Core Inflation are the country-time level CPI indices for food, energy, and core, respectively.
-Perceived (realized) Inflation is household h's perception about the inflation over the last 12 months.
-Standard errors are clustered at the country-demographics level and are reported in parentheses. \\\ p<0.01, \\ p<0.05, \ p<0.1.
+Food Inflation ${ct}$, Energy Inflation ${ct}$, and Core Inflation ${ct}$ are the country-time level CPI indices for food, energy, and core, respectively.
+Perceived (realized) Inflation ${hct}$ is household h's perception about the inflation over the last 12 months.
+Standard errors are clustered at the country-demographics level and are reported in parentheses. p<0.01, p<0.05, p<0.1.